 HydroCAD® Stormwater Modeling - Since 1986

-Discharge equations and other details for each type of orifice are provided in the Owner's Manual and the help system.
+Discharge equations and other details for each type of orifice are provided in the Reference Manual and the help system.
 The quickest way to access this information is to click the Help button on the orifice screen.

 To model more complex outlet control structures, you can combine several basic devices to create a compound outlet.
 A common example is a riser structure, which combines weir, orifice, and culvert flow characteristics to model a single pond outlet.